“He slept a summer by my side, He filled my days with endless wonder,

 I meet so many precious young women who gave themselves so such men.
 Women, longing for love, acceptance, purpose, a place to belong and to be validated, gave their souls to one who could never be a source of long-term love, strength or goodness.

+Social media is the newest version of promising what it cannot deliver.
+Thousands of friends, but no one who has the time to talk to me personally.
 Now social media has its place–we can write articles of encouragement to be read by others all over the world.
 We can connect with old friends and meet like-minded friends on the internet.
 We can show pictures of our children, birthdays, holidays.
 There are many amazing revelations through the internet.

 But there is a possible down side to this is “just virtual” relationship.
 I do not deny that social media and the web can fill some very important needs in our lives and can give us information at a moment’s notice.
 But throughout history, life was never meant to be lived this way.
 God designed us to live in such a way as to leisurely be able to observe His handiwork, to breathe in creation with all of its color and variation.
 We were to to see His beauty in the seasons, a rainbow, to feel the course of nature.

 Relationships were to be slowly simmering through seasons of shared time, work, love, seasons and years, with a knowledge that people would be in our lives endlessly through our whole lives without ever moving to another location.
+The gentle comforting hands of God wiping away our tears; the heart-smile that comes from being mutually understood; joyful celebration of life milestones, as kindred spirits walked through the cost of ideals together–these are the deep fulfillments God intended us to share in real life with present and engaged friends. f

 God intended that we have real lovers, loyal, present friends, who would be here for us to celebrate life’s daily moments and the tragedies and momentous occasions.